Anna-E-Crafton/Example-Code/README.md

-# Example-Code
+# Summary of Projects
-Homework and projects I've done in Java, SQL, and Python.
+Summaries and Links to Homework and Projects in Java, SQL, and Python

+...

 [SQL Example](https://github.com/Anna-E-Crafton/Example-Code/blob/main/FinalScriptClean.txt)